Back to experiences

 Location

 Explorer Dome is based in Bristol but specialises in travelling to all areas of the UK - no island or area is too rural or remote!
-And as they come to you, it keeps costs and logisitics low while providing a fully immersive science experience for your group.
+And as they come to you, it keeps costs and logistics low while providing a fully immersive science experience for your group.

 Cost